In the Beginning..

 In the1950s, during the post-war growth period, Gardner-Denver made a number of acquisitions, including Keller Tool Company, and the CycloBlower Company, a manufacturer of helical screw blowers.

 In the 1960s, Gardner Denver added the Apex Machine and Tool Company and the Martin Decker Corporation.

 In 1973, an announcement was made that Gardner Denver was moving its headquarters to Dallas, Texas, and at the end of the decade the Company was acquired by Cooper Industries.
 Between 1985 and 1988, Cooper purchased Sutorbilt and DuroFlow blowers, OPI well servicing pumps and Joy compressors.
 As Cooper Industries’ strategies changed, the Gardner Denver Industrial Machinery Division was spun off in 1994 as an independent company.
-Gardner Denver, Inc. became publicly held and currently trades on the New York Stock Exchange under the symbol GDI.
+Gardner Denver, Inc. then became a publicly held company trading on the New York Stock Exchange.

 Growing Through Strategic Acquisitions

 Gardner Denver, Inc. continued to acquire complimentary companies.
 Twenty-five companies have been acquired since the spin-off, significantly broadening the Company’s product portfolio including: TCM oilfield pumps;Lamson and Hoffman centrifugal blowers; CompAir, Tamrotor, Champion, Bottarini and Belliss & Morcom compressors Nash liquid ring pumps; Elmo Rietschle, Wittig and Drum blowers; Butterworth water jetting systems Emco Wheaton loading arms and fuel systems Todo dry break couplers Thomas and ILMVAC OEM compressors and pumps, Robuschi and Conroe Plastics.